 Jointly supported by the WaNPRC and Center on Human Development and Disability (CHDD), the Infant Primate Research Laboratory of the Reproductive and Developmental Sciences Division is also located within the Magnuson Health Sciences complex.

-The Functional Genomics and Infectious Diseases Division occupies specialized facilities in the Rosen Building, located in Seattle’s emerging biotechnology hub of South Lake Union.
+The Infectious Disease and Translational Medicine specialized SLU facilities, located in Seattle’s emerging biotechnology hub of South Lake Union.

 In 2013, WaNPRC established a “specific pathogen free” breeding colony of pigtail macaques located in Mesa, Arizona.
 This is an Indoor/outdoor housing compound with support facilities.
 The breeding colony is located on 21 acres of Tribal Land belonging to the Salt River Pima-Maricopa Indian Community (SRPMIC).

-The WaNPRC also maintains a longstanding collaboration with the Fred Hutchinson Cancer Research Center where the Stem Cell Biology and Transplantation Core of the Division of Reproductive and Developmental Sciences is located.
+The WaNPRC also maintains a long-standing collaboration with the Fred Hutchinson Cancer Research Center where a portion of the Gene Therapy and Regenerative Medicine core is located.